oktadev/okta-blog/_source/_posts/2019-03-11-node-sql-server.md

 Let's get some real users in the application!
 Manually building authentication and user profile management for any application is no trivial task.
 And, getting it wrong can have disastrous results.
 Okta to the rescue!

-To complete this step, you'll need an Okta developer account.
-Go to the [Okta Developer Portal](https://developer.okta.com/) and sign up for a forever free Okta account.

-{% img blog/node-sql-server/okta-01-sign-up.jpg alt:"Okta Sign Up" width:"800" %}{: .center-image }

-After creating your account, click the **Applications** link at the top, and then click **Add Application**.

-{% img blog/node-sql-server/okta-02-add-app.jpg alt:"Add Application" width:"800" %}{: .center-image }

-Next, choose a **Web Application** and click **Next**.

-{% img blog/node-sql-server/okta-03-create-web-app.jpg alt:"Add Web Application" width:"800" %}{: .center-image }

-Enter a name for your application, such as **Node-SQL**.
-Then, click **Done** to finish creating the application.

-{% img blog/node-sql-server/okta-04-app-settings.jpg alt:"Application Settings" width:"800" %}{: .center-image }

-Near the bottom of the application page you will find a section titled **Client Credentials**.
-Copy the Client ID and Client secret values and paste them into your `.env` file to replace `{yourClientId}` and `{yourClientSecret}`, respectively.

-{% img blog/node-sql-server/okta-05-client-credentials.jpg alt:"Client Credentials" width:"800" %}{: .center-image }
+{% include setup/cli.md type="web" loginRedirectUri="http://localhost:8080/authorization-code/callback" %}

-Click on the **Dashboard** link.
-On the right side of the page, you should find your Org URL.
-Copy this value into your `.env` file to replace the value for `OKTA_ORG_URL`.
+Copy your Okta domain into your `.env` file to replace the value for `OKTA_ORG_URL`.

-{% img blog/node-sql-server/okta-06-org-url.jpg alt:"Your org URL" width:"800" %}{: .center-image }

 Next, enable self-service registration.
 This will allow new users to create their own account.
+Run `okta login` to get the URL for your Okta org.
+Open the result in your favorite browser and log in to the Okta Admin Console.

-Click on the **Users** menu and select **Registration**.
+1. Click on the **Directory** menu and select **Self-Service Registration**.

-{% img blog/node-sql-server/okta-07-users-registration.jpg alt:"User registration" width:"800" %}{: .center-image }

-1. Click on the **Edit** button.
+2. Click on the **Enable Registration** button.
-1. Change Self-service registration to Enabled.
+3. If you don't see this button, click **Edit** and change **Self-service registration** to *Enabled*.
-1. Click the **Save** button at the bottom of the form.
+4. Click the **Save** button at the bottom of the form.

-{% img blog/node-sql-server/okta-08-enable-self-service-registration.jpg alt:"Enable self-service registration" width:"800" %}{: .center-image }

 ## Build a UI with Embedded JavaScript and Vue.js